paperless-ngx/paperless-ngx/docs/setup.rst

         will be incompatible with the migrated volumes.

 4. Copy the ``docker-compose.sqlite.yml`` file to ``docker-compose.yml``.
-    If you want to migrate to PostgreSQL, do that after you migrated your existing SQLite database.
+    If you want to switch to PostgreSQL, do that after you migrated your existing SQLite database.

 5. Adjust ``docker-compose.yml`` and